JiayuLi-997/DAF-for-churn/README.md

 # DAF-for-churn
-These are our datasets and implementation for the paper:
+These are the datasets and implementation for the paper:

 *Jiayu Li, Hongyu Lu, Chenyang Wang, Weizhi Ma, Min Zhang, Xiangyu Zhao, Wei Qi, Yiqun Liu, and Shaoping Ma, 2021.
 A Difficulty-Aware Framework forChurn Prediction and Intervention in Games.
 In KDD'21.*

-Please cite our paper if you use our datasets or codes.
-Thanks!
+Please cite the paper if you use these datasets or codes.

 ```
 @inproceedings{li2021difficulty